syntaxsdev/mediaflow/README.md

-# MiniCDN - Go Image Processing API
+# MediaCDN - Go Image Processing API

 A lightweight, production-ready Go service for processing and serving images from S3 with CDN-friendly caching headers.